 Janessa Gans Wilder, a former CIA analyst, founded Euphrates on the heels of a 21-month assignment in Iraq.
 Janessa was liaising with top Iraqi leaders in the run up to the first elections in 2005, and witnessed first hand the clashes between Americans and Iraqis and the lack of cultural, religious, and historical understanding that pervaded both sides.
 Convinced that our foreign policy challenges require more than government effort, Janessa resigned from the CIA to start a grassroots movement to allay fear and restore trust between the West and Middle East in the aftermath of 9/11.
 Her aim is to help citizens on both sides realize their mutual humanity as the way to find lasting freedom and security.
 Her Middle East experience has included Arabic study in the Palestinian Territories and extended travel throughout the Arab world.
 After five years of government service on the Middle East and South Asia, she became a consultant to the State Department and a visiting professor of Middle East issues at Principia College.
 Janessa received a Master’s degree in International Policy Studies from Stanford University, and her BA from Principia College.

-Natasha Turak is in her senior year as a Middle Eastern Studies major at the University of Edinburgh in Scotland.
-Originally from Washinton, D.C., she has spent time in Morocco, Egypt, and Jordan and plans to continue exploring the Middle East.
-It was through meeting people there and living with families, both Christian and Muslim, that she realized the positive potential of intimate dialogue and the vast common desires that we all share, regardless of religion or ethnicity.
+Natasha Turak is a graduate of the University of Edinburgh with a degree in Middle Eastern Studies and Politics.
+Originally from Washington, D.C., she is currently based in Tunis, Tunisia as an editor.
+It was through meeting people in countries like Jordan, Morocco, and Egypt, and living with families, both Christian and Muslim, that she realized the positive potential of intimate dialogue and the vast common desires that we all share, regardless of religion or ethnicity.
 She also discovered the predominantly moderate and conflict-averse populations that are widely ignored by mainstream Western media.
 Natasha hopes to promote the building of camaraderie and tolerance as an invaluable tool in breaking misconceptions and paving the way toward peace and greater understanding.
-Her future plans include further travel, writing a senior thesis on the Middle East, and studying Arabic.

 Craig Hunter has been a Los Angeles trial lawyer for about 30 years who likes to think he breaks the traditional mold.
 He received a B.A. in mathematics from Principia College and a law degree from the University of the Pacific, McGeorge School of Law, serving as an editor of the law review.
 As his daughters steered clear of the law, Craig branched out from his litigation practice to help commercial wind developers and assist a few Indian tribes in developing their economies through gaming and renewable energy projects.
 He is also a commercial pilot who enjoys flying as a hobby and is a weekend sailor and surfer.